uholeschak/ediabaslib/docs/Replacement_firmware_for_ELM327.md

 # Replacement firmware for ELM327
-There is now a replacement firmware available for ELM327 based Bluetooth adapters, that has the following advantages over the standard firmware:
+There is now a replacement firmware available for ELM327 based Bluetooth and WiFi adapters, that has the following advantages over the standard firmware:
 * Faster and more stable CAN communication.
 * K-Line support (all protocols).
 * New: Support for the VAG protocols KWP2000, KWP1281, TP2.0 (cars until 4.2012).